OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 Simply activate the elements you need and configure the relevant tabs in the next step.

-The assignment, submission and sample solution steps can be configured with a deadline, with the assignment and submission open until that specific date, whereas the sample solution won't be available before the respective date.
-In addition to the normal deadline, a late deadline can also be specified.
+The task assignment, submission, late submission and sample solution steps can be configured with a deadline, with the assignment and submission open until that specific date, whereas the sample solution won't be available before the respective date.

+The user is shown both the normal submission deadline and the late deadline or the deadlines that are still in the future.
+The late submission is also displayed to the coach or course owner in the assessment flow.

-Starting from the date entered, the sample solution can be provided for all participants or only those who have worked on the task.
+A sample solution can be provided for all participants or only those who have completed the task from the date entered.

 Instead of using a fixed calendar date, relative dates are available too, resulting in deadlines dependent on participant activities, such as a first course launch.
 All defined dates can be adapted individually, e.g. if a participant needs more time according to special circumstances.
 This is possible for all workflow steps.
 If the submission deadline is extended, the task will be opened again automatically.
 A date for late submission is also possible.